Spring means stealthy magpies swoop with a startling swoosh.

-It’s during these times that some males defend their nests – from the time the eggs are laid until the young birds are fledged.
-They will attack anything they consider to be a threat – from a sparrow to a dog to a human.
+“The males defend their nests from the time the eggs are laid until the young birds are ready to fly, and they will attack anything they consider to be a threat, from another bird or a dog to a human,” Dr Hillyard said.

-Interesting fact: It’s true, magpies remember your face.
-They have excellent recall for faces and very long memories.
-So, if you’ve been swooped before, or even if you just look like someone they swooped last year, you’re likely to get the same treatment again.
+“Magpies have excellent recall for faces and very long memories, so if you’ve been swooped before, or even if you just look like someone they swooped last year, you’re likely to get the same treatment again.

 - Carry an open umbrella above your head.